Reivajar/A-BCN-Paradox/README.md

 ## Other

 Note: It is needed to install SUMO software for being able to run all the scripts and experiments.
 Additional information is provided into the code notes.
 For more information regarding the installation of SUMO visit: https://www.eclipse.org/sumo/

+**It is important to make sure that the environment paths are correctly assigned for the scripts to be able to run**.
+See details inside notebooks

+* [**code**](https://github.com/Reivajar/A-BCN-Paradox/tree/master/code) folder contains all the necessary files for reproducing the results.
+*